Man killed in deputy-involved shooting in Gardena, authorities say

 GARDENA, Calif.
-(KABC) -- A man was killed in a deputy-involved shooting in Gardena Thursday, authorities said.
+(KABC) -- A man who authorities say was armed with a gun was killed in a deputy-involved shooting in Gardena Thursday, according to the Los Angeles County Sheriff's Department.

-The shooting occurred in the 400 block of Redondo Beach Boulevard just before 6 p.m., LASD said.
+The shooting occurred in the 400 block of Redondo Beach Boulevard, near Figueroa Street, just before 6 p.m.

-Authorities said deputies from the Compton sheriff's station were patrolling the area when they encountered a man they allege had a handgun.
+Authorities said deputies from the Compton sheriff's station were patrolling the area when deputies spotted the man.
+When the man saw the deputies, he allegedly pulled a handgun.

+"Deputies observed the individual, at which point he observed the deputies,'' Lt.
+Charles Calderaro said during a briefing.
+"The individual then produced a handgun and began running southbound away from the deputies through businesses nearby."

-The man began running away from deputies and when deputies were able to catch up, at some point during the encounter, a deputy-involved shooting occurred, authorities said.
+The man began running away from deputies and at some point during the encounter, a deputy-involved shooting occurred, authorities said.

+"Deputies engaged in a short foot pursuit between the two businesses,'' Calderaro said.
+"At some point, deputies contacted the suspect and that's when the deputy-involved shooting occurred.''

+The suspect was pronounced dead at the scene.
+No deputies were injured.

 Man killed in deputy-involved shooting in Gardena, authorities say